Pleached Screen hedge planting & care guide

 Watering

 Deep watering is key for the first summer or two and during dry or windy spells after that.
 Keep soil moist but not soggy—check the root zone often.
 Too much or too little water stresses plants, inviting pests, leaf drop or failure to thrive.
-For multiple screens, use drip irrigation.
+For multiple screens, use dripper irrigation with spikes inserted into the top of each original rootball — available from your local garden supply retailer.
 Planter-grown screens will need permanent irrigation management since they rely on you, not rain or groundwater.

 Feeding and Mulching

-- Fertiliser: Each spring and summer, sprinkle a slow-release NPK fertiliser (like Nitrophoska® , Nitro Blue or Triabon®,) over the rootballs.
+- Fertiliser: Twice a year, each spring and summer, sprinkle a slow-release NPK fertiliser (like Nitrophoska® , Nitro Blue or Triabon®,) over the rootballs.
 These provide nitrogen (N), phosphorus (P), and potassium (K)—plant essentials—available at garden stores.

 - Mulch: Spread a 50-100mm layer of organic mulch (e.g., bark) over the rootball and soil to hold moisture and block weeds.
 Keep mulch away from tree trunks.
 Don't use fresh grass clippings, either.
 Refresh mulch each spring after feeding.